vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 154 commits since the previous release, including 59 fixes.
+More than 157 commits since the previous release, including 60 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Thu Dec  5 02:41:54 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Fri Dec  6 02:40:37 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER